BHK4321/Fintrack/README.md

 ```
 Search, filter, and sort transactions by date,
 category, or amount for better financial organization.
+Users can search transactions by date (setting a range of date which would help them to view transaction summary of only particlarlly interested dates) further they can sort it by date or amount , they get following sorting options:

+Date(Oldest first)

+Date(Newest first)

+Amount(Low to High)

+Amount(High to Low)

 ```
 ### 5. User-Friendly Dashboard
 ```